Florida 4-H Foundation Board in the role of Directors

 Ronda Ott Banner

 Ronda is a lifetime 4-H’er who lives in Micanopy, Florida.
-Both of her parents were 4-H leaders, and she was involved with 4-H as a youth member for 10 years.
-She served for two years as a State Council Officer, in the positions of secretary and president.
-She then went on to Florida State to obtain a degree in visual arts and interior design.
+Both her parents were 4-H leaders, and she was involved with 4-H as a youth member for 10 years.
+She served two years as a State Council Officer, in the positions of secretary and president.
+She then went on to Florida State University to obtain a degree in visual arts and interior design.
+She served as organizational leader of the Micanopy Friendship club for 16 years and raised three daughters in 4-H who are now alumnae and volunteers.
 In 2019, Ronda was inducted into the Florida 4-H Hall of Fame.

-Originally from Gadsden County, Todd joined 4-H at age 10 and grew up in the program participating in projects including health, consumer education and citizenship-leadership.
-Todd served as Florida 4-H State Sergeant-At-Arms 1985-1986, and also attended National 4-H Congress in Chicago.
-He has a 34-year affiliation with Camp Miniwanca in Shelby, MI, serving 30 years on the NLC Summer Camp Staff with the American Youth Foundation.
-He became connected with the camp when he won the Florida 4-H State Danforth Award.
+Originally from Gadsden County, Todd joined 4-H at age 10 and grew up participating in projects including health, consumer education and citizenship-leadership.
+Todd served as Florida 4-H State Sergeant-At-Arms 1985-1986 and attended National 4-H Congress in Chicago.
+He has a 36-year affiliation with Camp Miniwanca in Shelby, MI, serving 32 years on the NLC Summer Camp Staff with the American Youth Foundation in a variety of roles mentoring youth and college students.
+He became connected with the camp when he won the Florida 4-H State Danforth Award in 1986.

 Todd graduated from Florida A&M University with a bachelor's in agronomy.
 He currently works at the Leon County Property Appraiser's office and Wal-Mart in Tallahassee.
-Todd joined the Board in 2014, has served as VP of Development since 2019, and an additional 16 years on the planning team for the Florida 4-H Silent Auction in Tallahassee.
-Todd resides in Tallahassee with his wife Kelli, they have been married 27 years and have two daughters ages 26 and 20.
+Todd joined the Board in 2014, has served as VP of Development for two terms.
+Todd served 16 years on the planning team for the 4-H Silent Auction in Tallahassee, and has been the chair of the Florida 4-H Virtual Auction started in 2020.
+Under his leadership the auctions have successfully raised significant funds for camps and leadership programs including 4-H University and Legislature.
+Todd is a passionate alumnus and advocate for 4-H. He resides in Tallahassee with his wife Kelli, they have been married 29 years and have two daughters ages 28 and 22.

 Isaac was born and raised in a 4-H family.
 His late father, Mr. Isaac Chandler, is a 2002 Florida 4-H Hall of Fame Inductee.
 Since 2009, Isaac has worked as an educator at Suwannee High School.
 Prior to this position, he was an Extension agent for UF/IFAS.
 Isaac is a FAMU and UF alumnus, with a bachelor's in biology from FAMU and master's in wildlife ecology and conservation with UF.
 Isaac remains involved with FAMU fraternity activities and community affairs locally and nationally, as well as local and state 4-H activities.
 In high school, he served as Florida 4-H State Council Vice President from 1987-88.
 Isaac is a distinguished and accomplished 4-H alumnus who remains actively connected with his 4-H peers and colleagues.